 Do people in palliative care ever get better?

-There are people who get cured of illnesses such as cancer that are in palliative care.
+There are people in palliative care who may be cured of illnesses such as cancer.
+Each person’s case is different.

 - The benefit of palliative care is that better life quality can positively affect health outcomes.

 - Palliative care helps to assure that treatment side effects are reduced, if possible.
 This can improve how a patient feels.
 They then eat better and are able to do things that support better health.